 Many facts and stories from previous conflicts remain in the spotlight long after they have passed.
-One that seems to elude many is the name of the longest surviving POW – USAF Airman First Class William Andrew Robinson.
+One that seems to elude many is the name of one of the longest surviving POWs – USAF Airman First Class William Andrew Robinson.
 If asked, how many individuals would even be able to answer which conflict Bill was involved in?

 Bill’s story begins on a typical mission day in Vietnam - September 20, 1965.
 By the end of the day though, the mission would result in a life that was anything but typical.
 And while most POWs have been interned for a number of years, Bill Robinson would endure 7 years and 5 months of captivity – the longest POW internment in US military history.

 The mission of the Huskie Helicopter that Robinson and several others boarded that morning remains unclear.
 The chopper was shot down, however, and Robinson and those aboard were all taken prisoner.

 Robinson was transported to what was known as the “Hanoi Hilton Prison” by the North Vietnamese Army.
 For the next seven years, Bill Robinson survived unthinkable conditions.
 He was beaten, starved and often witnessed the death of his fellow prisoners.